robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 .. math::
     \hat{\Sigma} = \delta F + (1-\delta) S

-It is called shrinkage, because it can be thought of as "shrinking" the sample covariance matrix towards the other estimator, which is accordingly called the **shrinkage target**.
-There are many possible choices for a shrinkage target, but popular choices include:
+It is called shrinkage because it can be thought of as "shrinking" the sample covariance matrix towards the other estimator, which is accordingly called the **shrinkage target**.
+There are many possible options for a shrinkage target, but popular choices include:

 - The diagonal matrix with sample variances on the diagonals and zeroes elsewhere,